Last fact-checked: 3 May, 2019

 However, there are plenty of places where you will find things easier - some of the beaches are accessible, the newly renovated town center and the marina to name a few.
 Plenty of hotels are wheelchair friendly and there are wheelchair-friendly services such as taxis available.

-Talk to us if you are concerned about disabled access – we will always make sure we can get you to one of our great dentists, and many of our dentists offer pick-up and drop-off services to make it easier for you.
+Talk to us if you are concerned about disabled access in Baja California – we will always make sure we can get you to one of our great dentists, and many of our dentists offer pick-up and drop-off services to make it easier for you.

 (Image by: Tanenhaus)